 Attack Tools

-The way this attack works uses the MITM attack side channel, therefore all tools that can do the MITM side channel attack can be used in this scenario [31].
-This attack has been never reported by attacker or cybersecurity companies, but some Cybersecurity concerned companies [33], discovered the potential attack in 2017 , and then they asked the vendors release the related patches to prevent it happen in real world.
+The way this attack works uses the MITM attack side channel; therefore, all tools that can do the MITM side-channel attack can be used in this scenario [31].
+This attack has never been reported by attackers or cybersecurity companies, but some Cybersecurity concerned companies [33], discovered the potential attack in 2017 , and then they asked the vendors to release the related patches to prevent it from happening in the real world.

 In Feb.
-2020, RSA company and ESET presented a potential attack based on the 4-way hand shake vulnerability and the vulnerability of some WiFi Chipset (Broadcom and Crypress).
+2020, RSA company and ESET presented a potential attack based on the 4-way handshake vulnerability and the vulnerability of some WiFi chipsets (Broadcom and Crypress).
 They discovered it when they were working on a new product, Amazon EC2.
-This new vulnerability was called Kr00k because it was the result of resetting the master key to “All Zero” in the hardware chipset by default after disassociation of the client from the AP.
-It leads the MITM can decrypt all messages that still are in the buffer until the new handshake happen.
+This new vulnerability was called Kr00k because it was the result of resetting the master key to “All Zero” in the hardware chipset by default after the disassociation of the client from the AP.
+It leads the MITM can decrypt all messages that still are in the buffer until the new handshake happens.
 [33]

 Countermeasures

 Changing your WiFi network password or even swapping out your network router is not going to help [34].
 The key to mitigating this vulnerability is patching the software.
 The vendor companies were informed of this vulnerability and releases some updates and patches.[34].
-The Vendors that released patched included:
+The Vendors that released patches included:

 O Cisco ,Intel ,Netgear ,Aruba